nhathivuong/movie-social/README.md

 # Film Media - The all in one platform for movie enjoyers 🎥

-A website inspired by the social media experience of Goodreads to movies.
+A website inspired by the social media experience of Goodreads.
 Film media is a React app that lets user browse, search, save and review movies using a live API.
 Users are also able to follow other users

 [🔗 Film Media](https://film-media.vercel.app/)